 You should also be familiar with amortization, which is the number of years used in calculating the monthly payment.
 Loans that are amortized over a longer period than their loan term will have a balloon payment.
-A balloon payment is the total final payment if the loan is amortized over a period of time longer than the loan term.
+A balloon payment is the total final payment if the loan is amortized over a period longer than the loan term.
 (If the loan term is the same as the amortization, this amount is always zero.)

-Now that you’re ready to find a loan, compare your options on Supermoney reviews where you can read reviews, check out interest rates, and more.
+Now that you’re ready to find a loan, compare your options on SuperMoney reviews where you can read reviews, check out interest rates, and more.